-Thank you GoDaddy for sponsoring this post (The Five Things That Every Restaurant Needs to Have on Their Website).
+Thank you GoDaddy for sponsoring this post.
 Get started building your own website with GoCentral today!

 Last week I shared with you how I went to GoDaddy to start a website for my restaurant.